 This system can also be used in combination with a numerical value, from stage 0-IV:

-- Stage 0: this stage describes cancer cells in the place of origin (or ‘in situ’) that have not spread to nearby tissue.
+- Stage 0: this stage describes cancer cells in the place of origin (or ‘in situ’) that have not spread to nearby tissuea group of cells that work together to perform a function.

 - Stage I: cancer cells have begun to spread to nearby tissue.
 It is not deeply embedded into nearby tissue and had not spread to lymph nodes.
 This stage is also known as early-stage cancer.

 - Stage II: cancer cells have grown deeper into nearby tissue.
 Lymph nodes may or may not be affected.
-This is also known as localisedOnly to one area/place of body. cancer.
+This is also known as localisedaffecting only one area of body cancer.

 - Stage III: the cancer has become larger and has grown deeper into nearby tissue.
 Lymph nodes are generally affected at this stage.
 This is also known as localised cancer.

 - Stage IV: the cancer has spread to other tissues and organs in the body.
-This is also known as advancedAt a late stage, far along or metastatic cancer.
+This is also known as advancedat a late stage, far along or metastatic cancer.

 Cancers can also be graded based on the rate of growth and how likely they are to spread:

-I: cancer cells present as slightly abnormal and are usually slow growing.
-This is also known as a low-grade tumour. - Grade II: cancer cells present as abnormal and grow faster than grade-I tumours.
+- Grade II: cancer cells present as abnormal and grow faster than grade-I tumours.
 This is also known as an intermediate-grade tumour.

 - Grade III: cancer cells present as very abnormal and grow quickly.
 This is also known as a high-grade tumour.

-Once your tumour has been staged and graded, your doctor may recommend genetic testing, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
+Once your tumour has been staged and graded, your doctor may recommend genetic testinga procedure that analyses DNA to identify changes in genes, chromosomes and proteins, which can be used to analyse tumour DNA to help determine which treatment has the greatest chance of success, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
 They will then discuss the most appropriate treatment option for you.

 Treatment is dependent on several factors, including location, stage of disease and overall health.